orgua/shepherd_v2_planning/10_concept_testbed.rst

 Misc
     - Casing in laser-acrylic or off-the-shelf case with custom front
+        - input Marco: open and transparent is fine
     - dynamic roles of nodes -> config can be "static" (network access, gps attached, mobile) -> ansible-roles
     - switching to BB-AI seems to be an important step, but price increase is 3.5 fold
         - focus is still on the PRUs, now 4 Cores